wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 Finally, there are undoubtedly other, and I hope better, forms of dentographs.
 Checkerboards and mountains are the first identified, but I hope other people find other kinds.

-# Problems
+# Three problems

 The biggest problem with dentographs of holdings is that they show quantity but not quality.
 There is no easy way, automated or manual, to assess the quality of the many parts of a collection.
 One can only visualize the data available, so dentographs are limited.
 However, as mentioned above, dentographs can also show usage, overlap or uniqueness, which in their own ways tell us something about a collection's quality.

-The other main problems is that dentographs depend entirely on call numbers from a standard classification (or, as in the OCLC Conspectus case, subject assignments to a controlled vocabulary).
+The other main problem is that dentographs depend entirely on call numbers from a standard classification (or, as in the OCLC Conspectus case, subject assignments to a controlled vocabulary).
 For most print material, that is fine.
 Everything on a library shelf will have some kind of call number.
 If the call number is not LCC or Dewey, however, that is a problem.
 Many kinds of collections that are special for their format or location will be overlooked, as may huge collections of fiction or children's books in public libraries.
 Electronic resources are especially susceptible to lacking call numbers.
 At my library, very few electronic books or journals have valid LCC call numbers: they are all assigned ELECTRONIC.

 However, restricting to print or other physical resources may actually be useful.
 Among academic libraries, if all libraries of a similar size subscribe to the same electronic resources then comparing that part of their collections is pointless.
 The comparison of U Toronto to York U shows how much better U Toronto is with its print collection, but when it comes to electronic resources, the two are more or less the same (except for subjects U Toronto teaches that York doesn't, such as medicine and architecture).
 More and more, it is the local print material that is making collections special, and dentographs are good tools for that.
 (On the other hand, as mentioned above, comparing a library's physical books to an ebook collection would be a good dentograph visualization.)